outscale/cluster-api-provider-outscale/docs/src/topics/config-cluster-reuse.md

 CAPOSC expects that the resources are properly configured and will not check them.
 CAPOSC will not reconcile those resources and will not delete them when the cluster is deleted.

+The following can be reused :
+* a net,
+* security groups,
+* public IPs.

 ## Reused a net

 When configuring a cluster with a reused net, CAPOSC expects the following to exist: